1881 Atlantic hurricane season: Hurricane Five

 Between August 26 and August 27, the ship Sandusky encountered the storm, with the loss of all but two people, while most of the crew of the Hannah M. Lallis also drowned.
 Landfall coincided with high tide and proved very destructive as several barrier islands were completely submerged by storm surge.
 In Savannah, Georgia, few structures escaped damage, with the Monthly Weather Review noting that "nearly every house received a copious supply of salt water." in the Bohanville section of the city.
 A number of streets were blocked, especially by large trees and the remnants of tin roofs.
 Property damage in the city reached about $1.5 million.
 Approximately 100 ships capsized in the vicinity of Savannah.
-A barometric recorded a pressure of 984.76 mbar (29.08 inHg), while a wind speed of 80 mph (130 km/h) was observed before the anemometer was destroyed.
+A barometer recorded a pressure of 984.76 mbar (29.08 inHg), while a wind speed of 80 mph (130 km/h) was observed before the anemometer was destroyed.
 At least 335 people died in Savannah alone.
 Tybee Island was also among the localities severely impacted.
 There, the storm demolished rows of cottages and even some of the sturdiest homes.
 Additionally, South Carolina experienced extensive coastal flooding.
 In Charleston, several feet of water submerged areas east of East Bay Street and inundated many properties in the southwest sections of city.
 Substantial damage to businesses, fences, roofs, telegraph wires, and trees were also reported.
 Damage in the city ranged from $200,000 to $300,000.
 Overall, the storm caused an estimated 700 fatalities, making the hurricane among the deadliest to strike the United States.